solana-labs/solana/docs/src/wallet/ledger-live.md

  click Install
    - Make sure your device is plugged in via USB and is unlocked with its PIN
  - You may be prompted on the Nano S to confirm the install of Solana App
- - "Solana (SOL)" should now show as "Installed" in the Ledger Live Manager
+ - "Solana" should now show as "Installed" in the Ledger Live Manager

-## Future Features (Not yet supported)

-####Add a Solana account to Ledger Live
- - Make sure the Solana App is installed on the Nano S and the device is plugged in and unlocked with the PIN
- - In Ledger Live, go to Accounts, and click/tap Add Account and select "Solana" from the crypto asset dropdown list
- - Follow the prompts on-screen to finish adding your Solana account

-####Receiving SOL tokens
-  - Open the Solana App on your Nano S
-  - In Ledger Live, click on Accounts, and then select your Solana account
-  - Click the Receive button
-  - Select your Solana account
-  - Your wallet receiving address should appear on screen.
-You may copy this address and share it with anybody who wants to send you SOL tokens.
+##Interact with Solana network
+- To interact with your Ledger wallet on our live network, please see our instructions on how to [use a Ledger Nano S with the Solana command line tools](../remote-wallet/ledger.md).